ms0713/MinimalAPIDemo/README.md

 # MinimalAPIDemo

 This is a simple Minimal API demo application.
-This API app requires MS-SQL database connection.
-Database project also available in repo.
+Publish database project in your environment as it requires MS-SQL database connection and get going.

 Have Fun and Happy Coding!